sfajfer/Master-of-Gu/gu index/Gu Index.md

 Pushing your finger into Crystal Ladybug Gu's head causes it to expel any amount of stored liquid (depending on how hard you press).

+[**Upgrade Path: Diaoyu Fortress Gu**]

+### Stoneflesh Gu

+*Rank 1 Guard*

+*Next Rank:* Stoneheart Gu

+Cost: 5 portions

+Range: Self

+Health: 4

+Food: <!-- TODO ->

+Keywords: [**Defensive**], [**Sustained**]

+Effect: While sustained, your flesh is transmuted into a dense bedrock.
+You cannot move or be moved from your square, and whenever you take damage to your hit points, reduce the damage dealt by 15.

+### Stoneskin Gu

+*Rank 2 Guard*

+*Previous Rank:* Stoneflesh Gu

+*Next Rank:* Mountain Pass Gu

+Cost: 12 portions

+Range: Self

+Health: 80

+Food: <!-- TODO ->

+Keywords: [**Defensive**], [**Shield**], [**Sustained**]

+Effect: While sustained, your skin is transmuted into a dense bedrock.
+Stoneskin Gu has invulnerability to rending damage and cannot block sonic damage.
+Reduce all force damage dealt to Stoneskin Gu by 15.

+### Mountain Pass Gu

+*Rank 3 Guard*

+*Previous Rank:* Stoneskin Gu

+*Next Rank:* Diaoyu Fortress Gu

+Cost: 70 portions

+Range: 10 meters

+Health: 5

+Food: <!-- TODO ->

+Effect: Choose two 10 meter long, 1 meter wide lines.
+Large stones burst from the ground in the lines; any creatures that do not dodge are knocked *prone* to a random side of the line.
+The rocks are 5 meters tall and creatures have a +40 penalty to **Athletics** tests made to climb them.
+Dealing 50 hit points worth of damage to a square filled with rocks destroys them in that square, and the rocks have all damage dealt to them except sonic reduced by 100.

+While you remain within 2 meters of the square you originally activated this Gu, reduce all damage dealt to your hit points by 50.
+The rocks are permanent but the effect ends after 1 hour.

+### Diaoyu Fortress Gu

+*Rank 4 Guard*

+*Previous Rank:* Mountain Pass Gu

+Cost: 120 portions

+Range: Self

+Health: 4

+Food: <!-- TODO ->

+Keywords: [**Defensive**], [**Shield**]

+Effect: Dense stone walls rise in a 5 meter by 5 meter square perimeter, centered on your square.
+Any creatures occupying a square the walls rise in that do not dodge are knocked *prone* to a random side of the wall.
+The walls are 3 meters high and **Athletics** tests made to climb them are made with a -10 bonus.
+While you are within the perimeter, including on top of the walls, you have resistance to all damage and reduce all damage dealt to your hit points by 75.
+The walls are permanent but the effect ends after 1 day.

+[**END**]

 ### Granite Bones Gu
 *Rank 2 Carver*